 Stop Oral Pain Right Away

-If you have a toothache or a major dental emergency, call 605-271-9330 right away.
-We will do our best to get you treated immediately.
+If you have a toothache or a major dental emergency, call our office right away for handling all oral treatments.
+We will do our best to get you treatments immediately.

 Do I Need Emergency Dentistry?
 Call us if..

 The American Dental Association reported that the number one cause of adult tooth injuries every year is playing sports.
 This spans all types of athletics and creates the need for emergency dental appointments throughout Sioux Falls SD.
 Most adults don’t have the time to play for an organized sports league.
 This means that even a backyard game of basketball can lead to tooth injuries or being knocked out.
 There are ways to protect yourself like wearing a mouth guard but when a dental emergency strikes call 605-271-9330.

 Car accidents are another leading cause of tooth injuries.
 While the enamel on your teeth is strong, it may not be strong enough to prevent your tooth from handling a collision with the steering wheel.
 With millions of accidents a year, injuries to the teeth are conditions.
 We recommend that patients of First Class Dental Care get examined at a local emergency room after being in a car accident, just to make sure that they haven’t sustained any physical injuries, safety is a priority.
 Afterward, patients in the Sioux Falls, SD area should call for a dental appointment.
 The emergency room does not have treatments for tooth damage, so you will need to see both types of medical health providers for both conditions.
 With any emergency dental appointment please call 605-271-9330.